Updated August 2026

 Why we picked it

 This is the 'final form' for committed retinol users.
 Paula's Choice combines true retinol at a strong 0.3% with 2% bakuchiol (a synergistic ingredient that boosts retinol effectiveness while reducing irritation).
-Results in our testing were the most dramatic of any product: +12% texture, +10% firmness over 8 weeks.
-But — and this is critical — only 4 of 8 beginners could complete the protocol.
-The other 4 experienced too much initial irritation.
+This is the strongest formulation on the list at 0.3% true retinol.
 This is for people 4+ months into retinoid use, not first-timers.
 The price is justified by the combination's clinical performance.

 Pros